Patrick-RK/PATRICK-RK/README.md

 My Master's thesis focused on the impact of cumulative head trauma on fighter performance in the UFC using Machine Learning.
 The project was broken down into three key steps:

 1. **Scraping:** Collecting fight data and statistics from various sources using Python beautifulsoup and selenium.
 2. **Cleaning:** Organizing raw data into a structured format suitable for analysis.
-This was done in R however some cleaning and joining was also performed in python using pandas.
+This was done in R however some cleaning and joining was also performed in python using pandas and one or two issues were cleaned up in excel.
 3. **Modeling:** Building predictive models to understand how career trauma affects fighter performance.
-The majority of models were tested and created in both R and Python
+The models were tested and created in both R and Python

-Visualizations were added at the end to provide insights into the effects of factors like age, reach, and striking accuracy.
+4. **Visualizations** were added using seaborn, matplotlib and tableau to provide insights into the results of study.

 ## 🔧 Technologies & Tools
 - **Languages:** Python, R,  SQL (PL/SQL, SQLite, Oracle).